jrobador/data_science/fraud_detection/README.md

 ## Anomaly Detection

 Inspecting the correlation boxplot we can see that there are a lot of negative outliers.
-We are going to remove them with IRM.
+We are going to remove them with Interquartile Range Method (IRM).
 I think also is possible to do the same with V11 vs Class Positive but we are not going to do it.
 The methodology is exaclty the same.

 Outliers can have many causes, such as:

 - Measurement or input error.
 - Data corruption.
-- True outlier observation (e.g. Michael Jordan in basketball).
+- True outlier observation (e.g. Michael Jordan in basketball or Juan Roman Riquelme in free throws).

 Removing extreme outliers from features that have a high correlation with our classes could be crucial for several reasons: